ketozhang/astroSQL/README.md

 # astroSQL - Database Tools for Astronomers
 _Currently in development usable only by Filipenko Group._

-Simple Python API and shell commands to access to existing astronomical MySQL database.
+Simple Python API and shell commands to access existing astronomical MySQL database.

 ## Features
 * **astroSQL** Python API: